Aryan-bhagat-01/Study-Sync/README.md

 "/overdue" - Show overdue assignments.

 "/complete <number>" - Mark an assignment as complete by what number that assignment is in the list.

-Ex: /complete <4> (marks the 4th assignment on the list as complete
+Ex: /complete <4> marks the 4th assignment on the list as complete.

 "/delete <number>" - Hide an assignment by number.
-Ex: /delete 4 (deletes 4th assignment on the list
+Ex: /delete 4 deletes 4th assignment on the list

 "/unhide" - Restore all hidden and completed assignments.

 "/frequency <hours>" - Change how often the bot posts assignment reminders in hours.

-Ex: /frequency <4> (Notifies about the most upcoming assignment every 4 hours)
+Ex: /frequency <4> notifies about the most upcoming assignment every 4 hours.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 Personal App (DMs) Setup